kluchey/OMG/pages/Journals.md

-- Math explanations should predict where a person
+- Math explanations are an art, not always a science.
+Math explanations should predict where a solver and a reader would mess up their understanding and show those steps specifically.